csenge-szabo/Multi-Label_Topic_Classification/README.md

 ***

 # References
-The code for the conventional machine learning approach was partially inspired by Piek Vossen, [Source Code](https://github.com/cltl/ma-hlt-labs/tree/master/lab3.machine_learning).
+The code for the conventional machine learning approach was partially inspired by Dr. Piek Vossen, [Source Code](https://github.com/cltl/ma-hlt-labs/tree/master/lab3.machine_learning).

 The code to fine-tune the BERT model was adapted from [Abhishek Kumar Mishra](https://github.com/abhimishra91/transformers-tutorials/blob/master/transformers_multi_label_classification.ipynb), who used it for multi-label text classification of toxic data.